strongly-labs/strong-js/README.md

 Since the apps leverage schema driven automation and feature isolation, it would make life a lot simpler if any changes to the schema or packages could be tested, built and deployed universally with a single `test` or `deploy` command.

-Strongly features a monorepo with web and mobile apps under a single `apps` workspace and feature packages in the `packages`.
+Strong-js features a monorepo with web and mobile apps under a single `apps` workspace and feature packages in the `packages`.

 With the following features out of the box.